 Dr. Heidi Bostic

 Dr. Heidi Bostic is dean of the Helen Way Klingler College of Arts and Sciences and the College of Education.
-She brings to this position a broad portfolio of leadership experience in higher education.
-Across these roles, Bostic has fostered interdisciplinary innovation; promoted the success of faculty, staff and students; and advocated for diversity and inclusion.
+She is committed to fostering interdisciplinary innovation; promoting the success of faculty, staff and students; and advocating for diversity and inclusion.

-As Visiting Associate Provost at Furman University, Bostic led interdisciplinary initiatives involving research, curriculum and community engagement.
-Focused on student success, she developed and taught a course on Designing a Good Life.
-Bostic served as Dean of the College of Liberal Arts and Professor of French at the University of New Hampshire, where she launched the Grand Challenges Initiative and was co-principal investigator on a multiyear grant from the Mellon Foundation to enable more community college students to transfer to UNH and complete a four-year degree.
+Bostic’s prior experience reflects a broad portfolio of leadership roles in higher education.
+As visiting associate provost at Furman University, she led interdisciplinary initiatives involving research, curriculum and community engagement.
+Bostic previously served as dean of the College of Liberal Arts at the University of New Hampshire, where she launched the Grand Challenges Initiative and was co-principal investigator on a multiyear grant from the Mellon Foundation to enable more community college students to transfer and complete a four-year degree.

 She participated in the Management Development Program at the Harvard Graduate School of Education and the Academy for Innovative Higher Education Leadership, jointly sponsored by Arizona State University and Georgetown University.

 Bostic’s research and publications span 18th-century French literature, contemporary feminist theory, narrative studies and higher education.
-Representative recent essays include “The Humanities Must Engage Global Grand Challenges,” “Practicing Community: The Future of Liberal Learning,” and “Prepare Students (and Ourselves) for Meaningful Work.”
+Representative publications include “Deans New to Jesuit Education Find Their Way Together,” “The Humanities Must Engage Global Grand Challenges,” “Practicing Community: The Future of Liberal Learning” and “Prepare Students (and Ourselves) for Meaningful Work.”

 After studying at Creighton University and then earning her undergraduate degree at the University of Nebraska Omaha, Bostic completed a graduate degree at the École des Hautes Études en Sciences Sociales and her master’s and doctoral degrees at Purdue University.